magento/devdocs/guides/v2.0/howdoi/webapi/integration.md

 ---

 An **integration** enables third-party services to call the Magento web APIs.
-For example, you can create an integration so that an SaaS (Software as a Service) application such as Salesforce can perform tasks such as creating Magento customer accounts or fetching data about orders.
+For example, you can create an integration so that an SaaS (Software as a Service) application can perform tasks such as creating Magento customer accounts or fetching data about orders.

 Implementing an integration requires little knowledge of PHP or Magento internal processes.
 However, you must have a working knowledge of the Magento REST or SOAP Web APIs.
-In addition, interactions between Magento and the third-party service require [Web API authentication](authentication/gs-authentication.html).
+In addition, interactions between Magento and the third-party service require [Web API authentication](../../get-started/authentication/gs-authentication.html).

-Before you begin creating a module, make sure that you have a working installation of Magento 2.0, and the [Magento System Requirements](../install-gde/system-requirements.html).
+Before you begin creating a module, make sure that you have a working installation of Magento 2.0, and the [Magento System Requirements](../../install-gde/system-requirements.html).

 To create an integration, follow these general steps: